Demonstrations/Peaceful Protests

 Freedom of Speech and Expression

-Expression that is severe, persistent, and objectively offensive, or directed toward an individual based upon that individual’s protected status (e.g., sex/gender, race, ethnicity, national origin, disability or age), is not a protected form of speech or expression and can form the basis of a violation of Otis College policies, especially when coupled with prohibited behaviors.
+Expression that is severe, persistent, and objectively offensive, or directed toward an individual based upon that individual’s protected status (e.g., sex, gender identity or expression, race, ethnicity, national origin, disability, veteran status, religion, age, or other characteristics protected by law), is not a protected form of speech or expression and can form the basis of a violation of Otis College policies, especially when coupled with prohibited behaviors.
 Other limitations on free speech include endangering someone or threatening them, inciting violence, using “fighting words” directed at an individual or group that directly provoke violence, defamation, obscenity, and expression that has a discriminatory effect such that it limits or denies someone’s educational or employment access, benefits, and/or opportunities.

 The Freedom Wall at Otis College of Art and Design is a “continuous” outdoor creative space where students can express themselves and/or visually share ideas, text, and images.
 Use of The Freedom Wall is a privilege afforded to students with the expectation that its use will foster a community of respectful engagement.
 The Freedom Wall is overseen by the Students’ Union which seeks to provide a safe place for student expression while maintaining a respectful and inclusive environment for the College community.